Las Vegas Record Sealing Attorney

 - Nevada record sealing only pertains to arrests, convictions, acquittals and dismissals that have occurred in Nevada.
 If your conviction occurred elsewhere, check those areas laws or consult an attorney from that area.

 - Sealing of your records allows your civil rights to be restored.
 This includes:

 - The right to vote

 - The right to serve on a jury.

 - If you were acquitted or your case was dismissed, you can petition to have your record sealed immediately.
 We highly recommend that you have this done as soon as possible.

 - The Nevada State Gaming Control Board and the Nevada Gaming Commission may inquire and inspect sealed records if the arrest is related to gaming.
 This is to determine whether a person is qualified to hold a state gaming license, and/or registration as a gaming employee.

-o Any conviction involving a child or sexual offense can never be sealed.
+- Any conviction involving a child or sexual offenses can never be sealed.

-If you need assistance or just have a question on eligibility, please contact us at 702-405-0001 or fill out our contact form on the right.
-We are more than happy to assist you.
-All of our initial consultations are confidential and free.
+If you need assistance or just have a question on eligibility, please contact us at 702-405-0001.
+Our attorneys are happy to discuss your prior convictions with you and discuss your record sealing eligibility and explain the record sealing process.
+All of our initial consultations are free and confidential.